breezko/LootReminder/README.md

-MapleStory Loot Timer
+# MapleStory Loot Reminder

-Track the time till your loot disappears.
+Track the time till your loot disappears, to be maximal efficenct